Itaachi07/SQL-Practice/exercise_03.md

 2. Write a query to get all employee details from the employee table order by first name, descending.

+        select * from employees order by first_name desc limit 10;

 ----------------------------------------------------

 3. Write a query to get the employee ID, names (first_name, last_name), salary in ascending order of salary.